< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 * In the meantime, the push to drive Ukraine War funding through Congress is moving along ... slowly, as things generally do in Congress.
 A bill's going through the Senate, and then will go to the House.

-* The slow fadeout of X/Twitter has been driving my push into other social media.
+* The slow fadeout of Xitter has been driving my push into other social media.
 I've been upping my game on Spoutible, which is much like X/Twitter, but not nearly as popular.
 I've never concerned myself with followers before, but I think I should start building up a list.
 That will work well, giving me the opportunity to promote my ebooks.
 Another thing I've started to do is block hostiles there; getting into fights with people works against my purposes for being on Spout, so I get rid of the hostiles without hesitation.
 It's less an issue of me not seeing them any more than them not seeing me: I have no trouble with them, we're all happy.

 Spoutible allows me to cross-post to the Bluesky and Mastodon social-media platforms; I post an article on Spoutible, it's automatically posted to them as well.
 Bluesky, however, is rinky-dink, being kinda braindead: I ship it a posting with an article link, it won't follow the link.
 There's not much interesting activity on it, either.
 However, I splashed into Mastodon like a duck into water -- it's a surprisingly rich environment -- and have been quickly expanding my footprint there.

 Mastodon, not really incidentally, isn't a single social-media platform, but a set of different mastodons, each on its own server.
 I'm on the currently biggest one, "mastodon.social", but it doesn't matter which one I'm on, because they're all part of the same network.
-I was wondering what would replace X/Twitter, but now I doubt it will be any one social-media platform, instead a pile of interlinked social-media platforms.
+I was wondering what would replace Xitter, but now I doubt it will be any one social-media platform, instead a pile of interlinked social-media platforms.
 I'm getting in on the ground floor.

 Donald Trump is pushing for his daughter-in-law Lara to become co-chair of the GOP, with Lara saying that if she is elected, "every single penny" of party funding will be spent toward Donald Trump.
-Never-Trumper Ron Filipkowski replied on X/Twitter: "I just want to make sure as many Republican candidates around the country can see this as possible.
+Never-Trumper Ron Filipkowski replied on Xwitter: "I just want to make sure as many Republican candidates around the country can see this as possible.
 Suckers."

 THU 15 FEB 24: The US Department of Justice has indicted one Alexander Smirnoff for "false statement & obstruction crimes" -- specifically related to the tales Smirnoff told about alleged corrupt activities of President Joe Biden.
 Federal investigators do not like being lied to.

 The driving force behind the indictment was Special Counsel David Weiss, who has been conducting an investigation of Hunter Biden, the president's son.
 Originally, Weiss had proposed to let HB off easy on charges of tax evasion and illegal ownership of a firearm, but the courts didn't accept that.
 With nothing else to do, Weiss then threw the book at HB.
+Smirnoff has been a key figure in the House MAGA's efforts to impeach Joe Biden; could Smirnoff's indictment be a shot in their direction?

 * Less significantly, there was a LINCOLN PROJECT video on YouTube that mocked Trump's mental decline, with an online commenter saying: "I'd rather have a president with 80 years of experience behind him, than one with 91 felony charges ahead of him."